brillout/vite-plugin-server-entry/readme.md

 > [!WARNING]
 > If you aren't using Yarn PnP and you keep getting this error, then it's a bug that should be fixed &mdash; [file a bug report](https://github.com/brillout/vite-plugin-server-entry/issues/new).

-To manually import the server entry:
+The workaround is to manually import the server entry:

 ```js
 // server.js